DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 <div class="description">
 <p>
 <p>Ezmerelda’s eyes meet each of yours in turn before closing.
 She bows her head, black curls cascading across her shoulders, and softly begins to chant.</p>
 <p>The air thickens, as if charged with static, and the hairs on your arms begin to stand on end.
-You hear the soft scrape of chalk against stone as, one by one, the lines of the pentagram begin to glow faintly, emanating a soft, silver light.</p>
+You hear the soft scrape of chalk against stone as, one by one, the lines of a pentagram begin to glow faintly, emanating a soft, silver light.</p>
 <p>A low, resonant hum fills the room, vibrating through the floor and into the soles of your feet, as if the very stones of the Abbey have joined in the chant.
 The ambient sounds beyond the walls fade away, leaving only the rhythmic cadence of Ezmerelda's whispered incantations, which rise and fall like a distant tide.
 The air grows colder, each breath forming wisps of mist that rise and swirl above your heads.</p>
 <p>"Spirits," Ezmerelda murmurs, swaying faintly.
 “We seek your wisdom and knowledge.
 The Abbot of this Abbey has fallen to darkness and corruption.
 Aid us, and tell us how the stains upon his soul may be cleansed."</p>
 <p>There is a pause — and then the temperature plunges, your skin prickling fiercely.
 You feel a sudden sense of being watched, as an unmistakable, yet unseeable presence settles like a shroud across the room.</p>